 Login to Your New Site

 Your DNS settings control where it needs to reach out for the content when visitors go to your domain.
 But you can customize these settings locally on your computer by editing the hosts file.
 You can specify in the hosts file to go to a certain IP address when a particular domain name is entered in your browser.
-This allows you to work on your new site while visitors browse your wordpress.com site like usual.
+This allows you to work on your new site while visitors browse your wordpress.com site as usual.

 Importing Content into Your New Site